The Vital Role of CNAs: Hospital Care Specialists

 What are the responsibilities of a CNA in a hospital?

 A Certified Nursing Assistant (CNA) in a hospital plays a crucial role in patient care.
 Their responsibilities include assisting patients with daily activities such as bathing, dressing, and eating.
 They also take and record vital signs, such as blood pressure and temperature, and report any abnormalities to the nursing staff.
 CNAs may also help with transporting patients, turning them to prevent bedsores, and assisting with medical procedures.
-Additionally, they provide emotional support to patients and their families, ensuring a and safe environment.
+Additionally, they provide emotional support to patients and their families, ensuring a comfortable and safe environment.

 What skills are required to be a CNA in a hospital?